 A dog bite may seem harmless on the surface.
 However, these injuries can lead to serious infections, costly medical treatment, and emotional trauma.
 One in five Americans is bitten by a dog each year.
 When a victim becomes injured by an aggressive animal, its owner may be liable for damages that result from the accident.
 Some pets are more aggressive than others, but even the most docile of animals can cause harm if they feel threatened or provoked.
+If you suffered an animal attack, you may need a dog bite lawyer.

 A dog’s teeth will compress a human’s flesh and tear the skin, resulting in bruising and often severe lacerations.
 The bacteria present in a dog’s mouth can lead to serious infections in bite victims.
 Infections are the number one concern in dog bite victims, and some immunocompromised patients are at higher risk of sustaining an infection.